2018 IECC Code (Base Codes)

-NBI continues its leading edge code work in the 2018 IECC (International Energy Conservation Code) cycle.
-Proposals for the IECC by NBI include a unified chapter for multifamily housing codes and a lighting measure to begin to tackle indoor agricultural energy usage before the industry expands further.
+NBI demonstrated its leadership in codes by submitting proposals for the IECC that included a unified chapter for multifamily housing codes and a lighting measure to begin to tackle indoor agricultural energy usage before the industry expands further.

 Recommended vote: AMPC